Tuesday, October 28, 2025

 "One more thing, some of the registers in the 8080 tend to have specific purposes, according the instructions that operate on them, and are less useful outside those purposes.
 That is, there are certain operations that can only be done with certain registers.
 That allowed Intel's engineers to support more functionality using fewer of the available op-codes.

 "And we want to talk more about instructions and addressing when we examine some actual code.
-But I think we want to get a look at the register sets of some of other CPUs that are reasonably available first."
+But I think we want to get a look at register sets of the other CPUs we're going to look at first."

 He reached for his box of transparencies.